remix-run/react-router/decisions/0012-type-inference.md

 Unfortunately, TypeScript cannot use the filesystem as part of its type inference nor type checking.
 The only tenable way to infer types based on file paths is through code generation.

+We _could_ have typegen just for file-based routing, but then we'd need to maintain a separate code path for type inference in programmatic routing.
+To keep things simple, React Router treats any value returned by `routes.ts` the same; it will not make assumptions about _how_ those routes were constructed and will run typegen in all cases.

 To that end, React Router will generate types for each route module into a special, gitignored `.react-router` directory.
 For example: